supabase-community/supabase-flutter-quickstart/README.md

+> **Warning**
+> We have consolidated all the examples into the Supabase main repo.
+Please visit [here](https://github.com/supabase/supabase/tree/master/examples/user-management/flutter-user-management) to view the updated example.

 # Supabase Flutter User Management

 This repo is a quick sample of how you can get started building apps using Flutter and Supabase.
 You can find a step by step guide of how to build out this app in the [Quickstart: Flutter  guide](https://supabase.io/docs/guides/with-flutter).